 The more you hear a certain message from others, the more you believe it.
 Even your teachers, peers, siblings, and anyone else you interact with add to the building of your self-concept.
 [Read: Build your self-esteem – 35 funny things to tell yourself]

 People are very complex creatures.
-We can feel happiness one second, and then despair the next.
+We can feel happiness one second and despair the next.
 We all have many different aspects to ourselves, so self-concept is very multi-dimensional.
 Here are just a few of the parts of your self-concept that are relevant to almost everyone.

 So how you view yourself in relation to other people can affect your self-concept.
 Also, how people respond to your personality – for better or for worse – can affect your self-esteem as well.
-[Read: 11 tips to fall in love with yourself and be a better you]
+[Read: 20 positive personality traits that can change your life forever]

-#3 Body image.
 Ahhh… it seems like almost everyone has a body image problem!
 Granted, not everyone does.
-But I bet if you asked 100 random people if they love their body, 99% of them would say “no.” That’s sad, because so many people have a lot of negative thoughts that go through their mind about their body.
+But we bet if you asked 100 random people if they love their body, 99% of them would say “no.” That’s sad, because so many people have a lot of negative thoughts that go through their minds about their bodies.

 Our society gives us a lot of pressure to be beautiful and skinny.
 And with the exception of losing weight and dressing nicely, you can’t do much about how you look.
 Yet, people still obsess over it.
-[Read: 10 signs of low self-esteem and 5 ways to increase it]
+[Read: Why is inner beauty way more important than outer beauty?]

-#4 Success.
 Another thing that our society does to us is to make us feel like crap if we’re not rich or successful in our chosen field.
-Even if someone has decided to be a stay at home mom *and loves it*, our society says that it’s not “success.”
+Even if someone has decided to be a stay-at-home mom *and loves it*, our society says that it’s not “success.”

-#5 Health.
 While health is part of body image in a way, it is really a separate thing.
-I know someone who literally defines her self-concept by her health problems.
-Every time you talk to her, she is telling you about the newest ailment she’s fighting.
-While I feel bad for her, I sometimes think she wouldn’t even know who she is if she was healthy.
-It’s just become a part of her.
+Maybe you know someone who literally defines their self-concept by their health problems.
+Every time you talk to them, they’re telling you about the newest ailment they’re fighting.

 This is true for a lot of people.
 And not just with health, it can pertain to problems in general.
 If you define yourself by your problems, you would probably be lost if you suddenly didn’t have any.
 [Read: Low self-worth – 5 steps to see yourself in a better light]

 Men have it a little better.
 They’re just “independent” and a “bachelor.”
 But nevertheless, most people think that unless they have a significant other, then they are not worthy.
 That is so not true!
 Being single has its perks too.
-[Read: How to build self-confidence – 16 ways to realize you’re worth it]
+[Read: 11 things about being single that people fear the most]

 So, if you want to be happier, then it all starts with you.
 Take a look at the list in this feature and then take a good look at yourself.
 Write down all the negative messages you tell yourself, and then you’ll see on paper what your self-concept really looks like.